yh-alice-chen/Customers-and-Products-Analysis/README.md

 - "Motorcycles" also show notable performance, particularly the 2003 Harley-Davidson Eagle Drag Bike and the 2002 Suzuki XREO.
 - The "Planes" category, with the 1980s Black Hawk Helicopter, indicates a specialised but important market segment.
 - The 1917 Grand Touring Sedan stands out within "Vintage Cars," suggesting a niche market interest.
-- Most of these high-performance products, except for 1968 Ford Mustang, are cureently not urgently out of stock.
+- In most cases, these high-performance products maintain a stock level that is not yet critical but warrants close monitoring to prevent stockouts.

 #### Analysis Output
 ##### The top ten products identified for prioritising restocking due to low inventory and strong sales performance are: